 Let the soup cool then transfer to freezer safe containers.
 Freeze up to 6 months.
 Thaw overnight in the refrigerator then heat in the microwave or stove.

 The toppings are completely optional.
 I’m serving mine with a healthy dollop of thick Greek yogurt (use unsweetened coconut yogurt or cream for a vegan option) which adds a nice tangy quality to the soup, sprinkle with chopped cilantro and drizzle some Sriracha on top.
 If you don’t have cilantro, parsley or mint will also work great.

 Because carrots take more time to cook than butternut squash, it is a good idea to pre-boil them while you’re chopping & cooking onions, celery, garlic, ginger and the spices.
 When you are ready to add the butternut squash and broth, the carrots will already be ready to go and both butternut squash and the carrots will be soft at the same time and ready to be pureed.
-If you don't want to have a second pot to clean though, feel free to add raw carrots to the onion celery mixture together with the broth, cook for about 15 minutes and then add the butternut squash and keep cooking until both vegetables are soft.

 No immersion blender?
 No problem.
 You can still make this soup in a standup blender and it may actually produce a smoother effect.
 Just make sure to cool the soup slightly and process it in batches.
 I like using immersion blender because there is less to clean up afterwards.

 If you try my Butternut Squash Carrot Ginger Soup recipe, be sure to leave me a comment and give this recipe a rating.
 I would love to hear from you and see how it turned out for you!
 You can also share and tag me on Instagram!

 Carrot Ginger Butternut Soup is a wonderfully creamy, full of healthy vegetables, coconut milk and warming spices.